oVirt/ovirt-site/source/develop/release-management/features/virt/tpm-device.md

 - A new API call VM.getExternalData to retrieve TPM data is introduced.
 - Engine calls VM.getExternalData to update the data in the database after a VM is stopped but before it is destroyed.
 - If a VM is powered off rather than shut down from Engine or from within the guest, the latest available stable data is retrieved.
 It may not correspond to the very final data, but this is always a risk with unclean shutdown.
+- TPM data is compressed and encoded to base64 in Vdsm.
+This is transparent to Engine, Engine doesn't modify or analyze the data in any way.
-- TPM data for VM snapshots is stored in `snapshots` database table.
+- TPM data for VM snapshots is stored in the snapshot OVF.
 - On VM export / import, the data is stored to / retrieved from the exported / imported VM.
 The data can be stored either in OVF or as a separate resource in the OVA.
 Storing the data in OVF is easier implementation wise but then the OVF could contain relatively large data (typically a few KB to tens of KB).
 Storing the data as a separate resource is harder to implement but data size is not a problem.
-(TODO: Update according to the actual implementation.)
+We decided to store the data in a separate file in OVA.
 - There is no support for importing TPM data when importing VMs originating from external systems.

 The same approach can be used for storing secure boot NVRAM data.